ChooseFI

 Key Quotes

-Individuals who care for both their children and aging parents, often leading to unique financial and emotional challenges.
+Individuals who care for both their children and aging parents, often facing unique pressures and responsibilities.

 Action Items